Trip created by Louise Kavanagh

 Distance 5 miles/8 km, approx 4hrs.

 The ancient territory (The Land of the O’ Doherty’s), of Co.
 Donegal is the most northerly part of Ireland.
 Its northern shore is on the restless Atlantic Ocean with Lough Swilly forming its western boundary and Lough Foyle to the east.
 This is the undiscovered Ireland, a world apart, a timeless place.
-Our day starts with a ferry across Lough Swilly fjord for beautiful panoramas to the start point of our hike, a World War II-era look out tower.
+Our day starts with a ferry across the lovely Lough Foyle for beautiful panoramas to the start point of our hike, a World War II-era look out tower.
 A gradual climb takes us to the shoulder of Crocknasmug Hill for magical coastal views.
 (B,L,D)

 Distance 5 miles/8km, approx 3hrs.